Parents Walk In at the Worst Time

 - Eureka - in the third-season finale, Jack and company enter Lucas' garage to find him kissing Zoe.
 Cue Lucas holding a pillow in front of himself.

-- Played with brilliantly on two episodes of Roseanne.
+- Played with brilliantly on two episodes.
 In the first, Roseanne and Jackie come into the dark living room and hear the sound of two kids making out on the couch.
 Roseanne assumes it's Becky, and decides to turn on the lights to ruin the moment.
 She turns on the lights...and it's Darlene making out with one of her classmates (Darlene hadn't shown much interest in this previously).

 - In a later episode, Roseanne tries to do the same thing when she thinks it's Darlene and David making up after a fight - except it's Beverly and one of the guys from the retirement home she lives in.